Athens, Santorini and Crete: It’s all “Greece” to me. (See what I did there?)

 We could have spent a lot more time exploring this amazing city, but we didn’t want to blow our whole vacation learning.

 THURSDAY, JUNE 15th

 The next morning, we caught a short flight to Santorini, about 200-kilometers south of Greece.
-This circular cluster of small islands peaking out of the Mediterranean Sea is actually the caldera of a now-dormant volcano.
-Essentially, it's what's left after four millennia of turbulent eruptions.
+This circular cluster of small islands peeking out of the Mediterranean Sea is actually the caldera of a now-dormant volcano.
+Essentially, it’s what’s left after four millennia of turbulent eruptions.
 So calling it an island is wishful thinking.

 Our pilot managed to land safely on Thira, the largest land mass in Santorini, although that’s not saying much.
 From the airport, we rented a Renault Scenic and drove to Villas Tholos up and down hills that made San Francisco seem like Kansas.
 Somehow, we arrived without killing ourselves.